 In Windows XP, click a color in the Color combo box.
 To disable background photo, click (None) in the Background list.

 Now click on a color you like.
-If you are not satisfied with the default colors on the list, click Other... (in Windows XP) or More... (in Windows Vista, 7 and 8).
+If you are not satisfied with the default colors on the list, click Other... (in Windows XP) or More... (in Windows Vista and newer).

 In Color dialog, use the slider and target mark on the right side to select a color.
 Alternatively, you can type Red, Green and Blue (RGB), or Hue, Saturation and Luminance values in their respective boxes, or select something from Basic colors list on the left.